checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 ```
     git checkout -b updated_baseline_master_12 baseline
 ```
-6. Merge the `master` branch of the checkedc-clang repository into the `updated_baseline_master_12` branch.
+6. Merge the `master` branch of the checkedc-llvm-project repository into the `updated_baseline_master_12` branch.
 This merge may cause several merge conflicts and test case failures.
 After the merge command, git may suggest to you to set `merge.renamelimit` to a specific value.
 It is a good idea to set it